colinmcdaniel/Bamazon/README.md

 ## Functionality

 This Node.js application allows users to act as a Bamazon customer or manager.
 Customers can view and buy products, reducing the item's stock in a MySQL database.
-Managers can view products, see what items need to be restocked, add to inventory, and add new products to the database.
+Managers can view products, see what items need to be restocked (inventory count below 5), add to inventory, and add new products to the database.

 ## Usage